 The reasons, are all too human.
 It's back to those old issues of control and fear.
 We want revival, but secretly fear what could happen, and we still think we are capable of controlling what God can do.

-When we have to choose between having a cake that endures, and one we bake ourselves, our stomach wins out (as it does most of the time!), we want to chose the cake, and hope for the best.
+When we have to choose between having a cake and eating it, our stomach wins out (as it does most of the time!), we want to chose the cake, and hope for the best.
 Perhaps we are simply not sure if we will like God's cooking?

 Later we console ourselves that we did all we could, and sadly this is true.
 The trouble is that Revival has nothing to do with "what we can do", it's all about what God can do, if we are willing to get out of the way.